Linda Crampton is a writer and experienced science teacher with an honors degree in biology. She enjoys writing about science and nature.

 The spiders are sometimes said to be invasive.
 The word "invasive" has a connotation of "harmful".
 Many of the reports by scientists that I've read say that it's unlikely that the species will be harmful beyond the possible nuisance of its webs.
 Other reports say that we shouldn't make assumptions that the presence of the animals is harmless and should monitor the situation carefully.
 The species is expected to spread, like other invasive creatures.
 It can survive in cooler climates than the ones in its present North American habitats.

 Some scientists suspect that eventually a local predator will learn that the arachnids can be a good source of food and then help to keep their population in check.
 Others are not so sure that this will happen.
 It will be interesting to see what becomes of the Joro spider population in the United States and to explore the effects of the animals over time.
-It's an interesting species.
+It's an intriguing species.

 - Nephila clavata newly recorded from North America by E. Richard Hoebeke et al, PeerJ journal